 Tenaris began with the formation of Siderca S.A.I.C., or Siderca, the sole Argentine producer of seamless steel pipe products, by San Faustin's predecessor in Argentina in 1948.
-Siat, an Argentine welded steel pipe manufacturer, was acquired in 1986.
+We acquired Siat, an Argentine welded steel pipe manufacturer, in 1986.
 We grew organically in Argentina and then, in the early 1990s, began to evolve beyond this initial base into a global business through a series of strategic investments.
-These investments included the acquisition, directly or indirectly, of controlling or strategic interests in the following companies:
+As of the date of this annual report, our investments include controlling or strategic interests in:

-- Tubos de Acero de México S.A., or Tamsa, the sole Mexican producer of seamless steel pipe products (June 1993); - Dalmine S.p.A., or Dalmine, a leading Italian producer of seamless steel pipe products (February 1996); - Tavsa, the sole Venezuelan producer of seamless steel pipe products (October 1998) 1; - Confab Industrial S.A., or Confab, the leading Brazilian producer of welded steel pipe products (a controlling interest in August 1999, and the remainder during the second quarter of 2012);
+- Tubos de Acero de México S.A., or Tamsa, the sole Mexican producer of seamless steel pipe products; - Dalmine S.p.A., or Dalmine, a leading Italian producer of seamless steel pipe products;